glisak/Rhetos-wiki/Filters-and-other-read-methods.md

 ### ComposableFilterBy concept

-The following simple example is an alternative implementation of the `ItemFilter LongBooks` (see the examples above), but with the ComposableFilterBy concept.
+The following simple example is an alternative implementation of the `ItemFilter LongBooks` from the example above, but with the ComposableFilterBy concept.

 > Write a filter "LongBooks2" that returns all books with 500 pages or longer.